 Grant funding is currently available and will be awarded to prenatal and postpartum care providers, prioritizing supporting at least one practice in each Montana community that has a delivering hospital.
 Family practitioners, obstetricians, midwives, and hospitals in those communities are encouraged to apply.
 The application deadline is December 31, 2019.
 More information can be found here.

 “The Meadowlark Initiative’s model of person-centered, supportive care for pregnant women is truly making a difference in obstetrical care outcomes.
 With this model, we have cared for many women who have made positive life-changes.
 The result is that mothers and babies in Montana have a much better start in life which is good news for them and for the future of all our communities!”– Dr. George Mulcaire-Jones, SCL Health St. James family physician-obstetrician

 “Increasing communication between disciplines and the coordination of services is bridging the gap for women who suffer from addiction and mental illness.
 We have seen trust replace fear and more women are engaging in prenatal care because of the supportive, non-judgmental environment.
 We have a better understanding of addiction during pregnancy and know that these mothers are more motivated to seek help.
 We are making a difference one woman at a time.”– Vicki Birkeland, SLC Health St. Vincent Healthcare nursing director, women’s services

 Previously known as the Perinatal Behavioral Health Initiative, the newly named Meadowlark Initiative is a partnership between the Montana Healthcare Foundation and DPHHS.
-Funding for this initiative comes from a $3.2 million federal grant which DPHHS was awarded for this work in 2018 and an additional $1.2 million per year pledge from the Montana Healthcare Foundation to support the initiative through 2023.
+Funding for this initiative comes from a $3.2 million federal grant that DPHHS was awarded for this work in 2018.
+An additional $1.2 million per year pledge from the Montana Healthcare Foundation to support the initiative through 2023.